LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 Our users trust us with their education projects—often some of their most valuable business or personal assets.
 Maintaining that trust is essential to us, which means keeping user data safe, secure, and private.

-While the overwhelming majority of our users use GitHub's services to create educational materials and for the general betterment of humankind, we recognize that with users spread all over the world, there are bound to be a few bad apples in the bunch.
+While the overwhelming majority of our users use Litsignal's services to create educational materials and for the general betterment of humankind, we recognize that with users spread all over the world, there are bound to be a few bad apples in the bunch.
 In those cases, we want to help law enforcement serve their legitimate interest in protecting the public.

 By providing guidelines for law enforcement personnel, we hope to strike a balance between the often competing interests of user privacy and justice.
-We hope these guidelines will help to set expectations on both sides, as well as to add transparency to GitHub's internal processes.
+We hope these guidelines will help to set expectations on both sides, as well as to add transparency to Litsignal's internal processes.
 Our users should know that we value their private information and that we do what we can to protect it.
 At a minimum, this means only releasing data to third-parties when the appropriate legal requirements have been satisfied.
-By the same token, we also hope to educate law enforcement professionals about GitHub's systems so that they can more efficiently tailor their data requests and target just that information needed to conduct their investigation.
+By the same token, we also hope to educate law enforcement professionals about Litsignal's systems so that they can more efficiently tailor their data requests and target just that information needed to conduct their investigation.

-### GitHub terminology
+### Litsignal terminology

 Before asking us to disclose data, it may be useful to understand how our system is implemented.
-GitHub hosts educational modules on its platform.
+Litsignal hosts educational modules on its platform.
-Modules on GitHub—which may be public or private—are most commonly used for medical education projects, but are also often used to work on content of all kinds.
+Modules on Litsignal—which may be public or private—are most commonly used for medical education projects, but are also often used to work on content of all kinds.

 - [**Users**](/articles/github-glossary#user) —
-Users are represented in our system as personal GitHub accounts.
+Users are represented in our system as personal Litsignal accounts.
 Each user has a personal profile, and can own multiple modules.
 Users can create or be invited to join organizations or to collaborate on another user's module.